jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/06/2019-06-27-everyone-is-biased-quotes.md

 > ...
 You cannot view the world without any a priori structure and that a priori structure has a dogmatic element and so you can't just say we'll just get rid of the dogma because you cannot perceive the world without a structure.
 <br /><br />
+> ...
+I can't see how you can interpret the world of facts without an a priori interpretive structure.
+<br /><br />
  --- Jordan Peterson in about [00:53:00 of the 2nd part of his discussion with Sam Harris (moderated by Bret Weinstein)](https://youtu.be/GEf6X-FueMo?t=3184)